 Composition for plant photography

-Using natural light
+Using natural and artificial light

 Creative flower photography

 Extension tubes - and other ways of getting closer

 Image aesthetics - what makes a good photograph

 Getting the most from RAW and processing images using Photoshop

 This workshop is designed to enable careful photography exploring the wonder and beauty of plants.
 I want to encourage slowing down, taking the time to make a well-crafted photograph built from beautiful forms, your own emotional reactions, and studied composition.

 Those interested in macro techniques will value the opportunity to have plants brought indoors, at table height, away from the wind.

 The light in the lodge is exceptional but there will also be portable lights available for those wishing to play with these.
 The grounds surrounding the centre also have opportunities for wildflower photography in the right seasons.
 In winter we will still have a great variety of plants, leaves and seed heads.